NCBI-Hackathons/seqacademy/README.md

 7. Run `jupyter notebook` to launch jupyter notebook.

-8. Click `jupyter`, then `tutorial.ipynb` and follow the instructions of the tutorial.
+8. Click `tutorial.ipynb` and follow the instructions of the tutorial.

 # What are the steps of this tutorial?